1950’s

 2020 – The Fellowship responded immediately to the Covid-19 pandemic by offering virtual worship, classes, religious education, and social gatherings.

-2020 – We welcome Ali Peters as the first Bertschausen Teaching Ministry Program Intern Minister.
+2020 – We welcomed Ali Peters as the first Bertschausen Teaching Ministry Program Intern Minister.

 2021 – Rev. Leah Ongiri announced she will be resigning in the fall to move closer to family and her partner’s new job.
 Rev. Leah’s last service with us was on November 21, 2021.

-2022 – Director of Congregational Life Marie Luna announced her resignation to start a consulting business for Unitarian Universalist congregations.
+2022 – Director of Congregational Life Marie Luna announced her resignation.

 2020’s